 - Post Acute Withdrawal Syndrome (also known as PAWS)

 At Northern Arizona Center for Addiction, our IOP program encourages active participation in 12-step programs in addition to the IOP participation.
 IOP is a powerful tool in the holistic and comprehensive recovery that we want for all our patients.
-As clients successfully progress from residential treatment to PHP to IOP to aftercare, they are prepared to live a sober life with as many tools, skills, and resources as we can give them.
+As clients successfully progress from residential treatment through aftercare, they are prepared to live a sober life with as many tools, skills, and resources as we can give them.